 It's the only solution that makes sense in the wake of a scandal so messy it may never be fully sorted out.

-It's also a solution that would save North Carolina millions of dollars that could go to schools, social services - or cleaning up the SBI's crime lab.
+It also would save North Carolina millions of dollars that could go to schools, social services -- or cleaning up the SBI's crime lab.

-A study this year found that even though North Carolina has not executed a prisoner since 2006, the death penalty costs the state \$11 million a year.
-Analyzing the role of the crime lab in each of these cases will likely add tens of millions of dollars to this cost and few people currently on death row will ever be executed.
+A moratorium won't change that.
+A study this year found that, even though North Carolina has not executed a prisoner since 2006, the death penalty costs the state \$11 million a year.
+Analyzing the role of the crime lab in each of these cases will likely add tens of millions of dollars to this cost, and few people currently on death row will ever be executed.